Introduction

 The mind does not get enough rest.

-The heart beats fast.
+The heart can beat fast.

-This happens to many people.
+This condition will happen to many people.

 They want something simple.